Good Night, Paul

+This film is extant in a European archive, Filmoteca Española, Madrid.

 Plot

 As described in a film magazine, Richard (Kerry) and Paul (Ford), two business partners, are about to shipwreck on the financial rocks when Richard reminds Paul that his uncle could help them out as Paul is his heir.
 Uncle Batiste (Steppling) is at that time on the way to New York City as he is dangerously ill and desires to see Paul.
 Batiste is a bachelor and wants to see Paul a happy benedict.
 When he arrives he tells Paul that if he were married that he would be happy to provide all the money needed for the business.
 Richard's bride (Talmadge) has a bright idea and decides to make the uncle believe that she is Paul's wife instead of Richard's.
 She locks Richard in the bathroom while she goes into the parlor to hoodwink the uncle.
 Paul is speechless over the situation but his need for money persuades him to be a party to the deception, given that it will only be necessary to do this for a few hours.
 However, the uncle is so happy with the bride that he decides to stay for a month, and returns with his trained nurse, who turns out to be Paul's boyhood sweetheart, the girl he has never been able to forget.
 After several complications, only a confession can clear the trouble.